LEARNAcademy/syllabus/javascript/higher-order-functions.md

 #### Overview

-Higher-order functions are built in methods in JavaScript that act on arrays.
+Higher-order functions are built in methods in JavaScript.
 They are a specific subset of built in methods that take a function as an argument.

 #### Previous Lecture (1 hour 35 min)